b224hisl/Open3DFlow/README.md

 # Recent Advancements

-Around June of this year, building upon the success of the award-winning work, I have undertaken significant enhancements to the design.
+Around June of this year, building on the success of the award-winning work, I undertook significant enhancements to the design.

-But a selection of these improvements has been uploaded, offering an updated glimpse into the progress of the project.
+However, a selection of these improvements has been uploaded, providing an updated glimpse into the project's progress.

 I sincerely apologize for not adhering to optimal naming conventions and organizing the code and files effectively during the development of Open3DFlow.
-I am currently engaged in the task of reorganizing my files, tidying up and categorizing the code, and aim to provide a comprehensive and user-friendly set of instructions and scripts that will facilitate reproduction of our work.
+I am currently engaged in the task of reorganizing my files, tidying up and categorizing the code, and aim to provide a comprehensive and user-friendly set of instructions and scripts that will facilitate the reproduction of our work.
 While this may not be an overly complex task, it is indeed quite meticulous and time-consuming.
 Rest assured, I will continue to update the detailed instructions on the running process as I progress.

 # Contribute and Collaborate